drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System activation

-As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs will need to activate with Apple's servers every time you reinstall macOS to check against the database of stolen or activation-locked Macs.
+As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs will need to activate with Apple's servers every time macOS is installed to check against the database of stolen or activation-locked Macs.

-You can read about exactly how this process works [here](https://support.apple.com/guide/security/localpolicy-signing-key-creation-management-sec1f90fbad1).
+Read about how this process works [here](https://support.apple.com/guide/security/localpolicy-signing-key-creation-management-sec1f90fbad1).

 ## Apple Account